wdawson/okta.github.io/_source/_posts/2017-12-18-spring-security-5-oidc.md

 ### Create an OpenID Connect App

 To integrate with Okta, you'll need to [sign up for an account on developer.okta.com](https://developer.okta.com/).
 After confirming your email and logging in, navigate to **Applications** > **Add Application**.
 Click **Web** and then click **Next**.
-Give the app a name you’ll remember, specify `http://localhost:8080` as a Base URI, as well as `http://localhost:8080/login/oauth2/code/okta` for a Login redirect URI.
+Give the app a name you'll remember, specify `http://localhost:8080` as a Base URI, as well as `http://localhost:8080/login/oauth2/code/okta` for a Login redirect URI.

 Rename `src/main/resources/application.properties` to `src/main/resources/application.yml` and populate it with the following.